 Customizing Your Error Pages

 - Log in to your Bluehost control panel.

 - Click the Advanced tab from the side navigation menu to the left.

 - Click the Error pages icon, located in the Advanced section.
 This will take you to the Error pages menu.

-- Below "Step 1," select the domain for the customize error pages.
+- Below "Step 1," click the ▼ button, and then select a domain for the customize error pages.

 - When the selected Error Page loads, the following six tags are available:

 |Referring URL||Displays the URL of the website the visitor was previously viewing.|